Simultaneous High-Fidelity Single-Qubit Gates in a Spin Qubit Array: Main

-Notably, in some cases, we observed that rectangular pulses can induce small rotations in neighboring qubits through off-resonant microwave-drive crosstalk, which can interfere with PSB readout.
-If the reference qubit in the PSB pair is no longer in a well-defined state due to such crosstalk, the spin state of the operated qubit can no longer be reliably inferred from the measurement.
-This introduces errors outside the assumed single-qubit Hilbert space, compromising the interpretation of the measured decay as a valid single-qubit RB result.
-In Fig.~\ref{fig2}, however, qubit Q$_3$ shows fidelity comparable to the other qubits, despite being measured with a QND protocol involving initialized neighboring qubits, suggesting that such crosstalk-related PSB effects do not significantly affect these measurements.
-We emphasize that such microwave-drive crosstalk becomes more relevant in devices with smaller qubit energy separations, but is effectively suppressed when using Kaiser-window pulses \cite{rimbach-russ_simple_2023}.
+Next, we test the robustness of our high-fidelity control against frequency detuning by measuring the RB fidelity of qubit Q$_3$ as a function of MW-frequency offset, as shown in Fig.~\ref{fig2}(c).
+We find that fidelities remain above $99.99$\% across a detuning window of $\sim 0.4$ MHz.
+Notably, this window is larger than the typical qubit frequency fluctuations in our devices ($\sim 0.1$~MHz), which are primarily caused by charge noise \cite{yoneda_quantum-dot_2018, RojasArias2023, noiri_fast_2022}.

 Gate fidelity depends on a trade-off between dephasing at low speeds and reduced driven coherence at high speeds.
-We evaluate this behavior by performing single-qubit RB experiments using Kaiser-window pulses at varying operation speeds (Fig.~\ref{fig2}\rev{(d)}).
-The resulting infidelity increases both for slow gates, due to charge-noise-induced dephasing~\cite{yoneda_noise-correlation_2023}, and for fast gates, additional decoherence mechanisms~\cite{takeda_fault-tolerant_2016, yoneda_quantum-dot_2018, vallabhapurapu_fast_2021}.
+We evaluate this behavior by performing single-qubit RB experiments at varying operation speeds (Fig.~\ref{fig2}{(d)}).
+The resulting infidelity increases both for slow gates, due to charge-noise-induced dephasing~\cite{yoneda_noise-correlation_2023}, and for fast gates due to additional MW-induced decoherence ~\cite{takeda_fault-tolerant_2016, yoneda_quantum-dot_2018, vallabhapurapu_fast_2021}.
 This trade-off is reflected in the qubit operation quality factors, which exhibit a maximum at the optimal driving speed (Extended Data Fig.~\ref{extend:qubit_power_dep}).
 For qubits Q$_{1}$ to Q$_{4}$, the optimal gate time results in a fidelity close to 99.999\%, while Q$_{5}$ reaches an optimal fidelity of $\sim 99.995\%$, consistent with its lower maximum quality factor.
-We attribute the variations between qubits to differences in the confinement potential, likely arising from local fabrication and material variability common in academic devices~\cite{Pioro-Ladriere_2008, malkoc_optimal_2016}.
+We attribute the variations between qubits to differences in the confinement potential, likely arising from local fabrication, tuning conditions, and material variability common in academic devices such as the one used here~\cite{Pioro-Ladriere_2008, malkoc_optimal_2016}.